Skip to main content

 Watch commander, bystander rescued man

-FLAGLER COUNTY, Fla. – A watch commander and a bystander teamed up to rescue a DUI driver that was pinned under his steering wheel as his SUV caught on fire, according to the Flagler County Sheriff’s Office.
+FLAGLER COUNTY, Fla. – A watch commander and a bystander teamed up to rescue a DUI driver who was pinned under his steering wheel as his SUV caught on fire, according to the Flagler County Sheriff’s Office.

 Deputies said Ari Waffle, 28, was driving a silver GMC SUV on Old Kings Road North around 1 a.m.
 Saturday when he crashed into a street sweeper owned by the city of Palm Coast.